-As this is an intermediate to advanced level article, I recommend reading this beginner SEO guide first if you’re relatively new to SEO.
+As this is an intermediate to advanced level article, we recommend reading this beginner SEO guide first if you’re relatively new to SEO.

 To achieve optimal results in the long term, an SEO strategy should also be integrated with, and complement other channel marketing strategies, particularly content marketing, search engine marketing (SEM), social media marketing, Online PR, and digital advertising.

-In this article, I’ll break down why and how an SEO strategy should be integrated with other channel marketing strategies.
+In this article, we will break down why and how an SEO strategy should be integrated with other channel marketing strategies.

-Why and How an SEO Strategy Should Be Integrated with Other Channel Marketing Strategies
+Why and How an SEO Strategy Should Be Integrated with Other Digital Marketing Channel Strategies

 It is common to think that the main objective of a successful search engine optimisation campaign is to achieve high rankings for a carefully selected group of keywords.
 But is it really the case anymore?
 As search engine algorithms constantly evolve, ranking number one for every keyword you target is becoming a seemingly impossible task.
 On a side note, if an SEO agency promises/guarantees you number one rankings, there’s a high chance they might engage in search engine spam techniques which can do more harm than good, so veer far away.